Geography of Palestine: Climate

 The climate in the West Bank is mostly Mediterranean, slightly cooler at elevated areas compared with the shoreline, west to the area.
 In the east, the West Bank includes much of the Judean Desert, including the western shoreline of the Dead Sea, characterised by dry and hot climate.

 Gaza has a hot semi-arid climate (Köppen: BSh) with mild winters and dry hot summers.
 Spring arrives around March–April and the hottest months are July and August, with the average high being 33 °C. The coldest month is January with temperatures usually at 7 °C. Rain is scarce and generally falls between November and March, with annual precipitation rates approximately at 4.57 in.

 Natural resources

 Natural resources of Palestine include mud extracts from the Dead Sea, such as magnesium, potash and bromine.
 However, these resources are monopolised by Israeli settlements; the Palestinian policy network Al-Shabaka reported in 2015 that the added value access to these natural resources could have delivered to the economy was $918 million per annum.

-Palestine also includes many rich gas fields in the maritime zone of the Gaza Strip; however, since these were discovered in the year 2000, they have not been exploited, due to Israel restricting the maritime zone of Gaza from 3 to 6 nautical miles offshore as part of the blockade of the Gaza Strip.

-Environment
+Environmental issues

 Palestine has a number of environmental issues; issues facing the Gaza Strip include desertification; salination of fresh water; sewage treatment; water-borne diseases; soil degradation; and depletion and contamination of underground water resources.
 In the West Bank, many of the same issues apply; although fresh water is much more plentiful, access is restricted by the ongoing occupation of Palestine.